+How do you define success?
 Success is journey for me that involves raising a family, being a loving spouse, representing my university in a positive light, helping my colleagues inside and outside the university reach new heights, loving our neighbors, maintaining a healthy lifestyle, and being a good person.
 I know that I will fall short but I am striving and working on being better in each area — and that improvement is success to me.

 This kind of focus is what helps me write books, curate exhibitions, and finish major projects at the university.